 Lenovo isn't stopping there.
 The company also showed off a reimagined Yoga Book with dual screens and 3D capabilities.
 Details are thin on exactly how the 3D tech works, but it continues Lenovo's long-running experiments with the Yoga Book line, which has served as a testbed for unconventional laptop designs since its debut.
 The dual-screen setup suggests Lenovo is still bullish on ditching the physical keyboard entirely, despite mixed market reception for previous attempts.

 But the real head-turner might be the Legion Go Fold.
 This gaming handheld takes the folding screen technology we've seen in smartphones from Samsung and others and applies it to a gaming device.
 Unfold it, and you've got a mini laptop form factor.
 Fold it up, and it's a portable gaming handheld that could slip into a jacket pocket.
-It's a direct challenge to the and similar devices that are stuck with fixed screens.
+It's a direct challenge to the Steam Deck and similar devices that are stuck with fixed screens.